Portuguese Irregular Verbs – a Needed Overview

 Why is it that we say “vou” (I go) in the present tense but “fui” (I went) in the past tense?

 It has to do with etymology.
 Folks like me are all about etymology.
-You can learn and if you feel tempted to, but having this knowledge without having to use it will just make you feel bloated.
+You can learn it if you feel tempted to, but having this knowledge without having to use it will just make you feel bloated.

 (By the way, the verbs “vadere” and “ire” blended together to give birth to our Portuguese “ir” and it’s conjugations.
 There is more, but if you want to have some topic for conversation, now you can use this one)